LordSnoosh/SEIR2222/work/w10/d2/01-react-state.md

   ...
 ```

-The `useState` hook/function always an array with two elements where the:
+The `useState` hook/function always returns an array with two elements where:

-- 1st element is the current value for the state
+- The 1st element is the current value for the state
-- 2nd element is the setter function used to update the state's value
+- The 2nd element is the setter function used to update the state's value

 <details><summary>❓ So what's that going on with the <code>[todos, setTodos] = ...</code>?</summary>
 <p>